How to watch Aretha Franklin’s funeral live online without a TV

 If you’re looking to stream the memorial service on your computer or smartphone, I’ve rounded up a few options below.

+- CBS News live stream: The broadcast network is offering a live stream on its YouTube channel.
+I’ve also embedded it below.

 - Greater Grace Temple’s live stream.
-This might be your easiest option, although I can’t speak to the quality of the stream.
+I can’t speak to the quality of this stream.
 The church will live-stream the service on its own website and via the Word Network mobile app.

 - The Bounce TV network will live-stream the funeral on its Brown Sugar streaming service.
 The service costs $3.99 per month, but you can get a free week through a promotional offer.
 Find it here.